Pierre Woodman: "Castings X" productions

 With the breakup of the former Soviet Union in the early 1990s, Central and Eastern Europe became a new center of pornographic production, with actresses available for a fraction of the cost of American performers.
 In 1992, Woodman started his casting film series for Private.
 Woodman's "Castings X" movies were first released in October 1997.
 The movies were released by Private between 1997 and 2003, after which Hustler started distributing them under the label "Hustler Casting Couch".
 In April 2008, Woodman announced that Woodman Entertainment would issue new movies and scenes of the Casting X series.

 The casting scenes are typically filmed in hotel rooms, usually in Central Europe.
 During the 1990s, the actresses would be invited to a meeting with Woodman under the guise of working as a fashion model, which would be filmed with a hidden camera.
 Woodman would then show the actresses a Private magazine featuring pornographic images and then inviting them to do similar sexual acts with him.
 While some actresses would initially refuse to perform the acts and voice their disappointment at being tricked, Woodman would spend an extensive amount of time convincing them to change their mind, often cutting this portion from the final movie or scene.
 The sexual acts often involve rough anal sex with slapping and verbal abuse, and urination.
 During the 2000s, Woodman would begin interviewing models before engaging in sexual acts, after which he would often bring in several male co-performers to engage in group sex acts, at times to the surprise of the female model.

 Woodman has released 225 DVDs from his "Casting X" series, featuring mostly European actresses.
 In an interview, he claimed to have more than 7,000 scenes in stock.
 In 2009, the Netherlands branch of HBO TV made a 52-minute report about his life called "Pierre Woodman Story".

 Controversies

 In 2013, following the airing of a documentary on Woodman, the French online magazine Le Tag Parfait published an article that accused the director of pushing unsuspecting performers into engaging in unplanned sexual acts with him.
 In 2017, Lana Rhoades accused Woodman of coercing her into performing acts she did not want to do during a shoot and that he allegedly admitted to violating another woman's rights to her.
 In 2022, Woodman was interviewed by Louis Theroux for a BBC broadcast and was questioned about disregarding his models' consent.
+During the interview he admitted to engaging in acts with his performers that were not previously talked about or agreed upon.